School Highlights

 What is University of Connecticut-Waterbury Campus's ranking?

-University of Connecticut-Waterbury Campus ranks among the top 20% of community college in Connecticut for: Percent of students receiving financial aid and Highest graduate earnings (10 years post graduation).
+University of Connecticut-Waterbury Campus ranks among the top 20% of community college in Connecticut for: Diversity in US community colleges.

 Recent Articles